mingmllu/tf-sandbox/README.md

 cuda_9.0.176.4_linux.run
 ```

-In the step "Install updates for CUDA", I was asked to enter the text mode and run ```sudo service gdm stop```.
-I got a negative message.
-This was ok.
+In the step "Install updates for CUDA", after entering the text mode, you are asked to run ```sudo service gdm stop```.
+You may get a negative message.
+This is okay.
 To exit the text mode, you can try to press ```Ctrl+Alt+F7```.
-I couldn't do the next step in the text mode.
+In the text mode, you can't do the next step.

-After I exited from the text mode, the dispaly resolution was changed and I couln't change it back.
+After you exit the text mode, the dispaly resolution may be changed!
 Don't panic.
 Continue...

-In the step "Install graphic driver", becasue I was working [behind proxy](https://askubuntu.com/questions/53146/how-do-i-get-add-apt-repository-to-work-through-a-proxy), I had to use the option -E to tell sudo to preserve the environment assuming that proxies have been already configured in .bashrc file.
+In the step "Install graphic driver", if you are working [behind proxy](https://askubuntu.com/questions/53146/how-do-i-get-add-apt-repository-to-work-through-a-proxy), you have to use the option -E to tell sudo to preserve the environment assuming that proxies have been already configured in .bashrc file.
 So run ```sudo -E add-apt-repository ppa:graphics-drivers/ppa``` to add the official Nvidia PPA to Ubuntu.
-I used Nviida driver version 390: ```sudo apt install nvidia-390```
+You may use Nvidia driver version 390: ```sudo apt install nvidia-390```

-In the step "Install CuDNN", I downloaded the deb files under ```cuDNN v7.3.1 (Sept 28, 2018), for CUDA 9.0```:
+In the step "Install CuDNN", you can download the deb files under ```cuDNN v7.3.1 (Sept 28, 2018), for CUDA 9.0```:
 ```
 libcudnn7_7.3.1.20-1+cuda9.0_amd64.deb
 libcudnn7-dev_7.3.1.20-1+cuda9.0_amd64.deb